Collaborative Economy: Brand Edition

 - Daimler Car2Go Sponteneity on Wheels

-- RelayRides Uses OnStar technology
+- RelayRides Uses OnStar technology, partnered with GM

 - Toyota Rent a Car: Offers a wide range of cars to be rented, at dealer, Feb 2013